 Hand pruners can range from $10 to $65 (with quality ones coming in at around $30), while loppers are between $15 and $125 (expect to pay $50 for a good pair).
 Pole saws are a bit more expensive, coming in at $45 to $125 for manual options and $65 to $250 for an electric version.
 You can find a good electric pole saw for around $80.

 When you need to move heavy items or large amounts of loose soil, mulch, gravel, etc., a wheelbarrow or garden cart will help speed up the process and make things easier on your back.
 Both tools have their advantages.
-A wheelbarrow is better for use on rough terrain, but it doesn't balance as well as a garden cart, which can result in frustrating tipping accidents.
+A wheelbarrow with one front wheel is sometimes better for use on rough terrain, but it doesn't balance as well as a wheelbarrow with two front wheels or a garden cart with two front and two back wheels.
 Garden carts balance better and typically hold larger loads, but when you're on rough terrain, it can be harder to push.
 Whichever you choose, make sure it is sturdy and well-balanced with all-terrain tires to minimize bouncing while traveling over bumps.

 If you have trouble lifting heavy materials into a wheelbarrow or garden cart, consider a GardenGlide, which is like a sled that allows you to pull your materials across rough surfaces with minimal lifting.